vapvarun/buddypress-profanity/README.txt

 == Description ==

-**BuddyPress Profanity** is a comprehensive content filtering plugin designed to maintain a safe and family-friendly environment in your BuddyPress community.
+**BuddyPress Profanity** is a comprehensive content filtering plugin designed to maintain your BuddyPress community's safe and family-friendly environment.
 The plugin intelligently filters offensive language from various content types while preserving the integrity of your community discussions.

 = Key Features =